Read the most current Delaware County Planning Commission meeting agenda or research agendas from the past 5 years.

 PUBLIC USE OF THE COURTHOUSE

 The Courthouse has the honor of being the oldest public building in continuous public use in the country.
 Apart from a few years in the 1780s between when Chester County moved the courthouse to West Chester and Delaware County was established, it has been in public ownership and use.
 While these construction projects are underway, public access is limited to a few times a year.
 Law Day, hosted by the Delaware County Bar Association, is on the first Friday in May each year.
 The Chester Historical Preservation Committee and Friends of the 1724 Chester Courthouse host the Reading of the Declaration of Independence on July 8 each year in honor of when it was read at the Courthouse on July 8, 1776.
 2024 marks the 300th anniversary of the Courthouse, but because there is no heat and no running water to the building, a small celebration was held on December 12, 2024.
-See the links above for details.
-The Delaware County Bar Association’s Law Day was held on May 2 as the last event inside the building before construction starts.
+Watch the video here.
+The Delaware County Bar Association’s Law Day was held on May 1, 2026.

 The Delaware County Planning Department is hoping for public input for programming at the Courthouse after the construction is completed in 2026.
 The first floor is a courtroom which can hold audiences for mock trials, speeches, lectures, small performances, etc. The second floor has two restrooms (not ADA accessible), a room for meetings, and a large room (former Grand Jury Room).
 This can be used as a museum for Chester and/or the Courthouse, a larger meeting room, or anything else.
 Delaware County Parks and Recreation will manage rental permits for the building (free/low cost for community groups and non-profits to have meetings/programs) in 2026 and beyond.
 Let us know what you think here.